Beresheet: Wreckage

 NASA's Lunar Reconnaissance Orbiter (LRO) overflew the area where Beresheet's telemetry ended, and took photos of the surface.
 When those photos were compared against earlier photos of the same location, one set of new features was obvious.
 A faint lighter line leads to a lighter halo surrounding a dark crater.
 A lump is visible at the head of the crater opposite the line.
 The light halo may either be gas associated with the craft's wreckage or fine soil particles blown outward by the impact.
 A small NASA payload known as the Lunar Retroflector Array (LRA) is hoped to have survived the crash.
 Though it may have separated from the main wreckage, the Lunar Orbiter Laser Altimeter (LOLA) instrument on the LRO is pulsing laser images at the crash site in hopes of finding the LRA.

 In August 2019, scientists reported that a capsule containing tardigrade micro-animals in their natural cryptobiotic state may have survived the crash and lived on the Moon for a while.
 On previous space missions, tardigrades were exposed to the open vacuum of space and some were able to live for a period of time.
-There is no real danger they will spread across the Moon, but this "Tardigrade affair" attracted the criticism of professionals who pointed out the lacking planetary protection measures, and lacking international regulation to enforce such measures.
+There is no real danger they will spread across the Moon, but this "tardigrade affair" attracted the criticism of professionals who pointed out the lack of both planetary protection measures and international regulation to enforce such measures.
+In May 2021, a team of researchers led by Alejandra Traspas, a student at Queen Mary University of London, claimed that the tardigrades were most likely destroyed by the force of the crash.

 Beresheet 2

 Originally Beresheet was planned to be a one-time-only mission.
-However, on 13 April 2019, Morris Kahn announced that a new mission, named Beresheet 2 would attempt a second time to land on the Moon.
+However, on 13 April 2019, Morris Kahn announced that a new mission, named Beresheet 2, would attempt a second time to land on the Moon.
 On 25 November 2019, it was announced that Beresheet 2 would attempt to send one lander to the Moon and another to Mars.

-On 9 December 2020, SpaceIL announced that the Beresheet 2 Moon mission will launch in 2024, and will consist of an orbiter and two landers.
-It will have a budget of US$100 million, similar to that of Beresheet 1, and will include more international collaboration, with the United Arab Emirates as one of seven countries expressing interest.
+On 9 December 2020, SpaceIL announced that the Beresheet 2 Moon mission would launch in 2024 (later planned to 2025), and would consist of an orbiter and two landers.
+It would have a budget of US$100 million, similar to that of Beresheet 1, and would include more international collaboration, with the United Arab Emirates as one of seven countries expressing interest.
+As of 2025, the mission was suspended due to lack of funding.